daarnolducsd/ep5book/docs/04-week4.md

 ------------------------------------------------------------------------------
 ```

-This regression tells us that treated students that were offered free Mindspark tuition saw a 6.5 percentage point increase in Hindi test scores relative to control students.
+This regression tells us that treated students who were offered free Mindspark tuition saw a 6.5 percentage point increase in Hindi test scores relative to control students.
 Overall, this program seems very effective in increasing both math and Hindi scores.

 ## Regression Tables

-In this section we are going to learn how to take those results in the prior section and translate them to publication-ready tables.
+In this section, we are going to learn how to take those results in the prior section and translate them to publication-ready tables.
 To accomplish this, we are again going to use the ``outreg2`` command.
 To remind you, if you have not installed this command, you need to first type ``ssc install outreg2`` into the command window before using the command.

 Our goal is to present the two regressions below in a nice, neatly formatted table: